Frontend tooling case study

 11 / Testing and QA notes

-QA focuses on canvas state, browser APIs, and mobile input.
+QA focuses on state, APIs, and mobile input.

 Automated tests

-No automated suite exists yet.
-Current confidence comes from manual checks of drawing tools, state transitions, import/export paths, and responsive controls.
+No automated suite yet.
+Manual checks cover tools, state transitions, import/export, and responsive controls.

 Manual checklist

-Check every tool mode, shape preview/commit, undo/redo, reset/new canvas, resize, zoom, fullscreen, image import, paste, copy/cut selection, PNG export, local save/load, and status messages.
+Check tools, previews, undo/redo, reset, resize, zoom, fullscreen, import, paste, copy/cut, export, local save/load, and status.

 Browser and device checks